 Instruments Available at the Analytical Laboratory

-The Kansas Lipidomics Research Center's Analytical Laboratory has five different mass spectrometer systems which we use to acquire sample data.
+The Kansas Lipidomics Research Center's Analytical Laboratory has six different mass spectrometer systems which we use to acquire sample data.

 Applied Biosystems API-4000(1)

 Triple quadrupole mass spectrometer with electrospray and APCI sources.
 This instrument and the 4000 QTRAP (below) are the workhorses for routine lipid profiling.
 The "triple quads" have good sensitivity and can provide a linear response as a function of lipid concentration over a large concentration range (100,000 to 1,000,000-fold).
 Their mass accuracy is "nominal" mass, which mean that the peaks are about 0.7 of a mass unit wide, and typically the absolute value of the mass/charge ratio is within 0.2 units of the actual value.

 Applied Biosystems 4000 QTRAP(1)(2)

 Triple quadrupole mass spectrometer with a linear ion trap and an

 Quadrupole-time-of-flight mass spectrometer with an electrospray source.
 A major use of this instrument is to identify the chemical formulas for lipid fragments, because the “QTOF MS” can detect the mass of a lipid fragments accurately.
 For example, this instrument can differentiate between a fatty acid that carries an extra oxygen compared to a fatty acid with an odd number of carbons.
 For example, it can differentiate between fatty acyl anions stemming from hydroxy-18:3 (with a mass/charge ratio of 293.2117) and 19:2 (with a mass/charge ratio of 293.2480).